 In order to ensure that tap water is safe, the EPA prescribes regulations that limit the amount of certain contaminants in water provided by public water systems.
+FDA regulations establish limits for contaminants in bottled water, which shall provide the same protection for public health.
 MWW maintains a nationally recognized water monitoring program to assure all treated water meets or exceeds local, state, and federal regulations.